theyelllowdart/hue-screen-color-grabber/readme.md

 # Hue Screen Color Grabber
-This is a program that grabs the avarage color of a screen.
-Does not work with DirectX programs.
+This is a program for Philips Hue that grabs the average color of a screen.
+Does not work with DirectX programs /games.

 ## What does it do?
 The program takes a printscreen.
-Then it calculates the avarage color of the image.
+Then it calculates the average color of the image.
 After that it sends the color to all the Philips Hue lights.

 ## Usage
 * Download and extract `hue-screen.zip`